SUNET/simone/README.md

 # SimOne

 Base container for SimOne.
 SimOne is a simple simulator for REST and FEED based services.
+See [SimOne-Example](https://github.com/SUNET/simone-example) for a simple demonstration of how to build a simulator.

 ## Build
-First build the .jar
+First build the SimOne core jar.

 ```bash
 mvn install